up42/docs/source/up42-blocks/data/pleiades-primary.rst

 .. tip::

-   Find out more about the RPCs `here <https://gis.stackexchange.com/questions/180414/how-rational-polynomial-coefficientsrpcs-are-calculated-need-references>`_.
+   Further information on `RPCs  <https://gis.stackexchange.com/questions/180414/how-rational-polynomial-coefficientsrpcs-are-calculated-need-references>`_.

 Unprojected Pleiades Primary image Can be easily orthorectified using the gdalwarp command line tool from GDAL.
 Example: